lirenz/php-rocksdb/README.md

 Simple PHP RocksDB extension.
 No guarantees of anything.
 WORKS in 8.x.

-1h file, 1c file, 1 config. easily audited
+1h file, 1c file, 1 config. easily audited (in case you're worried about a supply-chain attack).

 Build instructions: